NansenHo/TIL/design_patterns/design_patterns.md

 Three main groups of patterns:

-1. Creational patterns
+1. Creational Design Patterns

    provide object creation mechanisms that increase flexibility and reuse of existing code.

-2. Structrual patterns
+2. Structural Design Patterns

    explain how to assemble objects and classes into larger structures, while keeping these structures flexible and efficient.

-3. Behavioral patterns
+3. Behavioral Design Patterns

    take care of effective communication and the assignment of responsibilities between objects.